Bryson14/smiling-dev-consulting/.github/custom-instructions.md

 # Copilot Instructions

-This project is a web application to promote a personal tech consulting website, showcasing owner and previous projects
+This project is a web application to promote a personal tech consulting website, showcasing owner and previous projects.
+The files in `old-src/` are the old react project that i'm replacing with Astro. use them as a reference and inspiration for content, but not for style or layout.

 ## Coding Standards